-Esperanza Román-Mendoza, Ph.D. in Spanish Linguistics and General Linguistics, is Associate Professor of Spanish at George Mason University.
-She has published and co-authored numerous textbooks, handbooks, and articles on technology-enhanced language learning, including her latest book Aprender a Aprender en la Era Digital and her Catalog of Instructional Technologies and Best Practices in Language Teaching (Routledge 2018).
-As instructional designer and content developer, she has created Spanish online courses at the basic and intermediate level, the online version of SPAN 370: Spanish Writing and Stylistics, the required written-intensive course for Spanish majors at GMU, and several online graduate courses, including SPAN480/551: Language, Gender and Inclusion, and FRLN/SPAN 551: Online & Ubiquitous Foreign Language Learning/Teaching, as well as directed study abroad programs in Argentina, Cuba, Ecuador, Italy, Mexico, and Spain.
+Esperanza Román-Mendoza, Ph.D. in Spanish Linguistics and General Linguistics, is an Associate Professor of Spanish at George Mason University.
+She has published and co-authored numerous textbooks, handbooks, and articles on technology-enhanced language learning, including her latest book Aprender a Aprender en la Era Digital, and her Catalog of Instructional Technologies and Best Practices in Language Teaching (Routledge 2018).
+As an instructional designer and content developer, she has created Spanish online courses at the basic and intermediate levels, the online version of SPAN 370: Spanish Writing and Stylistics, the required written-intensive course for Spanish majors at GMU, and several online graduate courses, including SPAN480/551: Language, Gender and Inclusion, and FRLN/SPAN 551: Online & Ubiquitous Foreign Language Learning/Teaching, as well as directed study abroad programs in Argentina, Cuba, Ecuador, Italy, Mexico, and Spain.
 She is also very active in the field of Spanish for heritage speakers and collaborates regularly with the prestigious Universidad de Salamanca, where she was a visiting professor and scholar during the academic year 2016-2017.

 Dr. Israel Sanz-Sánchez (West Chester University)

 Israel Sanz-Sánchez is an Associate Professor of Spanish and Linguistics at West Chester University.
 His research focuses on the history of dialect and language contact in the Americas during the Spanish colonial period, the Spanish colonial documentary record in the US Southwest, and the history of Spanish in the US.
 He is currently working on a joint book project about the history of Spanish from an ecological lens (co-author: Fernando Tejedo-Herrero).
-Other current work includes research on the results of various forms of contact and acquisition in the phonology and morphology of early colonial varieties of Spanish, and critical approaches to the teaching of linguistics.
+Other current work includes research on the results of various forms of contact and acquisition in the phonology and morphology of early colonial varieties of Spanish and critical approaches to the teaching of linguistics.
 His contributions have appeared in Diachronica, Hispania, Spanish in Context, Studies in Hispanic and Lusophone Linguistics, Transactions of the Philological Society, Romance Philology, and several other journals and edited volumes.
 He is also the co-editor of Online Language Teaching Research: Pedagogical, Academic and Institutional Issues (Oregon State University Press/Trysting Tree Books), with Susana Rivera-Mills and Regina Morin, and one of the contributors to CORDIAM (Corpus Diacrónico y Diatópico del Español de América).

 Dr. Amelia Tseng (American University)

-Amelia Tseng is Assistant Professor of Linguistics and Spanish in World Languages and Cultures at American University and holds a Research Associate appointment at the Smithsonian Center for Folklife and Cultural Heritage.
-She holds her Ph.D in Linguistics from Georgetown University and her M.A. in Spanish Linguistics from Arizona State University.
+Amelia Tseng is an Assistant Professor of Linguistics and Spanish in World Languages and Cultures at American University and holds a Research Associate appointment at the Smithsonian Center for Folklife and Cultural Heritage.
+She holds her Ph.D. in Linguistics from Georgetown University and her M.A. in Spanish Linguistics from Arizona State University.
 Her work examines how language shapes and is shaped by identity in multilingual immigrant communities, focusing on multilingualism, dialect variation, discourse, and understandings of ethnocultural identity in Latinx diasporic contexts.
 Her recent work has appeared in Text & Talk, the Routledge Handbook of Spanish in the Global City, and the Routledge Handbook of Migration and Language (shortlisted for the British Association for Applied Linguistics 2018 Book Prize).
 Dr. Tseng has appeared on National Public Radio and WUSA 9.

 Hotels near campus